XRefresh

 Usage

-After installation xrefresh-server executable should get onto your system path.
+After installation, the xrefresh-server executable should be added to your system path.

 Having problems running it?
-Maybe RubyCocoa problems some people had on Leopard.
+Maybe it’s because of RubyCocoa problems, as some people had on Leopard.
 Check http://gist.github.com/158851.

-After first run, default config file will be created in ~/.xrefresh-server.yml:
+When it is first run, a default config file will be created in ~/.xrefresh-server.yml

 You are encouraged to modify paths section to map to your working project directories.

-By default config file is searched first in current directory and then in your home directory.
+By default the config file is searched for first in the current directory and then in your home directory.

-You may also specify path to config file via --config parameter.
+You may also specify the path to your config file via --config

 FAQ